 - Now add the wet to the dry and mix quickly with a wooden spoon.
 Don’t be too fussy it will look a bit lumpy and uneven – it’s fine.
 Just mix them briefly to wet the dry ingredients.

 - Now add the fruit and stir in.
 Using frozen fruit works well as it doesn’t break up into the mix and cooks fine from frozen.

 - Spoon into the cases and put in the oven.

 - Should be cooked in about 20-35 minutes depending on what size they are and how much frozen fruit is in them.

-Makes about 9-12 muffins blueberry muffins – lay out the tray and cases in advance of making up the mix.
+Makes about 8-12 muffins blueberry muffins – lay out the tray and cases in advance of making up the mix.